Kbreezy24/blackbox/README.md

 # This machine looks intimidating, can I build one?

 Yes, but maybe.
 Blackbox has some new (to most) design elements that will push you to learn about systems you may not have dealt with before.
 In general though, the recommendations from other DIY printer build communities translate well.
-Those are typically as follows:
+Those are typically as follows:<br />

 This probably shouldn’t be your first 3D printer.
 There are always exceptions, but the experience you have will likely lean on your previously acquired skills from using and maintaining other machines.
 Despite our best efforts to guide you along, every machine will be different.
 From the quality of the printed parts to the nuances of your particular configuration.
 You should be comfortable with the fact that your attention to detail and where-with-all will determine the final product.